Fadel-Rammal/Movies-Series/README.md

 - Multiple subscription options
 - Parental control
 - Desktop python application to decrypt downloaded movies in background to be able to watch downloaded movies
-- Chatbot to ask about suggestions, movies, actors
+- Chatbot to ask about suggestions, movies, actors using gemini
 - Create random encryption key for registered user, so the key can be used to encrypt the movie when downloading it and decrypt it when playing it using python desktop application
+- Receive movie actors using imdb

 ### Admin: